UW-Madison-Lee-Lab/CoBSAT/README.md

    }
    ```

-6. [Optional: If you want to finetune your model on our dataset]
+6. [Optional: If you want to finetune your model on our dataset] Update [`finetune_icl.py`](https://github.com/UW-Madison-Lee-Lab/CoBSAT/blob/master/finetune_icl.py)

-​	TBA
+​	Please refer to the current example of fine-tuning Qwen-VL in [here](https://github.com/UW-Madison-Lee-Lab/CoBSAT/blob/master/finetune_icl.py#L39).

 ### Evaluate MLLMs on Our Dataset